aiblocks/docs/guides/anchor/4-compliance-server.md

 ## Create a Database

 The compliance server requires a PostgreSQL database in order to save transaction and compliance information.
-Create a new database named `stellar_compliance` and a user to manage it.
+Create a new database named `aiblocks_compliance` and a user to manage it.
 You don’t need to add any tables; the server includes [a command to configure and update your database](#start-the-server).

 ## Download and Configure Compliance Server

-Start by [downloading the latest compliance server](https://github.com/stellar/bridge-server/releases) for your platform and install the executable anywhere you like.
+Start by [downloading the latest compliance server](https://github.com/aiblocks/bridge-server/releases) for your platform and install the executable anywhere you like.
 In the same directory, create a file named `config_compliance.toml`.
 This will store the configuration for the compliance server.
 It should look something like:

 <code-example name="config_compliance.toml">